thecodedog/tbldo/docs/source/index.rst

 Note that the input query's final statement must be one that returns a table.

+DISCLAIMER:
+sql mode leverages sqlalchemy which abstracts away which database implementation is being connected to.
+As such any database implementation supported by sqlalchemy SHOULD be supported by tbldo too.
+However, not all sql implementations have been tested.

+tested sql implementations:
+* sqlite.

+If you would like to use tbldo for other sql implementations, give it a shot there is a good chance it will work.
+If not, make an issue on the tbldo `github <https://github.com/thecodedog/tbldo>`_.

 Installation
 ============
 Tbldo can be installed via pip